 Philip Goldenberg is a Corporate Finance specialist with wide-ranging experience in UK domestic corporate finance and governance, with particular emphasis on mergers, acquisitions, flotations, issues and reconstructions and employee share ownership.

-An assistant solicitor at Linklaters from 1972 until 1983; a partner at SJ Berwin from 1983 to 2004 where he edited their Business Guide to Directors’ Responsibilities; and then a consultant at Michael Conn Goldsobel which ended in 2018.
+An assistant solicitor at Linklaters from 1972 until 1983; a partner at SJ Berwin from 1983 to 2004 where he edited their Business Guide to Directors’ Responsibilities; and then a consultant at Michael Conn Goldsobel until 2018.
 In 1988 he was admitted as a Fellow of the Society for Advanced Legal Studies.

 Philip has also had an active involvement in public policy matters relating to his professional sphere.

 - He was involved in the conception and enactment of the employee profit-sharing provisions of the 1978 Finance Act.

 - Having acted as Legal Adviser to the Royal Society of Arts’ Tomorrow’s Company Inquiry, he then advised the then DTI on its Company Law Review, and his recommendations were accepted on directors’ duties with regard to shareholders and stakeholders.

 - He subsequently worked with Tomorrow’s Company (which he helped to establish) on many of its projects, including currently Tomorrow’s Business Forms.